Thousands attend funeral prayer service for Pakistani girl killed in Texas shooting

 "We live in a fallen, sinful world, and therefore no matter who we are, no matter how good we are and how bad we are, we are going to have problems," he said.
 "We are going to suffer and be affected by the sins in this world."

-Suzanne Gamboa reported from Stafford, Texas.
-Phil McCausland reported from New York.
+Suzanne Gamboa reported from Stafford, Texas, and Phil McCausland from New York.